-Mayer Brown is a global services provider comprising associated legal practices that are separate entities, including Mayer Brown LLP (Illinois, USA), Mayer Brown International LLP (England), Mayer Brown (a Hong Kong partnership) and Tauil & Chequer Advogados (a Brazilian law partnership) (collectively the "Mayer Brown Practices") and non-legal service providers, which provide consultancy services (the "Mayer Brown Consultancies").
-The Mayer Brown Practices and Mayer Brown Consultancies are established in various jurisdictions and may be a legal person or a partnership.
-Details of the individual Mayer Brown Practices and Mayer Brown Consultancies can be found in the Legal Notices section of our website.
+Mayer Brown is a global services provider comprising associated legal practices that are separate entities, including Mayer Brown LLP (Illinois, USA), Mayer Brown International LLP (England & Wales), Mayer Brown (a Hong Kong partnership) and Tauil & Chequer Advogados (a Brazilian law partnership) and non-legal service providers, which provide consultancy services (collectively, the "Mayer Brown Practices").
+The Mayer Brown Practices are established in various jurisdictions and may be a legal person or a partnership.
+PK Wong & Nair LLC ("PKWN") is the constituent Singapore law practice of our licensed joint law venture in Singapore, Mayer Brown PK Wong & Nair Pte.
+Ltd. Details of the individual Mayer Brown Practices and PKWN can be found in the Legal Notices section of our website.

-"Mayer Brown" and the Mayer Brown logo are the trademarks of Mayer Brown.
+"Mayer Brown" and the Mayer Brown logo are the trademarks of Mayer Brown

-© 2020 Mayer Brown.
+© 2023 Mayer Brown.
 All rights reserved.